-From all accounts it had appeared that the proverbially stars had aligned and that all the right cards had fallen into place paving the way the for a triumphant successful return to the Hip-Hop scene and music industry for both Fat Joe and Remy Ma after such long absences from both artists.
-After a platinum certified single, a well covered buzz surrounding their personal lives and top of that a storybook comeback story ripe for telling both artists had what seemed like a perfect opportunity for knockout album.
+From all accounts, it had appeared that the proverbial stars had aligned and that all the right cards had fallen into place paving the way for a triumphant successful return to the Hip-Hop scene and music industry for both Fat Joe and Remy Ma after such long absences from both artists.
+After a platinum certified single, a well-covered buzz surrounding their personal lives and top of that a storybook comeback story ripe for telling both artists had what seemed like a perfect opportunity for a knockout album.
 However, what easily could have been (and rightfully should have) served as a triumphant comeback album and a return to form for the two Bronx emcees quickly devolves into a tired, rushed, run-of-the-mill, phoned in rap album.
-Simply put the duo’s full length collaborative effort is nowhere near as hard hitting nor as captivating as their breakthrough single.
+Simply put the duo’s full-length collaborative effort is nowhere near as hard hitting nor as captivating as their breakthrough single.

 Plata O Plomo is available in stores now to purchase and to stream on Tidal, Spotify, Apple Music and iTunes.